mrisen/inet-showcases/_docs/emulation/pingpong/index.md

 **Fully Simulated Network**

 The first example presented in this showcase is a fully simulated network.
-The network consist of two hosts (`host1` and `host2`) and a 100Mbps ethernet connection between them.
+The network consist of two hosts (`host1` and `host2`) and a 100Mbps Ethernet connection between them.
 The following image shows the layout of the first network:

 <a href="pingpong_layout_1.png" target="_blank"><img class="screen" src="pingpong_layout_1.png"></a>